 At the second increment, a child's name is repositioned onto the amber space on the back of the behaviour board, following a conversation with an adult ('reprimand in private').
-This will be recorded in school.

-Red behaviours occur is a child's behaviour does not improve from being on Amber.
+Red behaviours occur if a child's behaviour does not improve from being on Amber.
 A child on red will be sent to a member of the Senior Leadership Team.
 A child's name is repositioned onto the red space on the back of the behaviour board, following a conversation with an adult.
 The teacher / member of SLT will contact parents/carers to explain what has happened.
 This will be recorded in school.
 A child will miss some of their lunchtime and/or playtime - whichever is next following a red incident and depending on the age of the child.
 This should be spent reflecting on how the situation could have been managed better.
+A child on red may also spend some time internally excluded, e.g. spending time in another classroom or school office.
+This is, again, to reflect on the situation and also allow some time apart from peers, if necessary.